Libya: Independent Kingdom (1951–1969)

+Republic of Libya under Gaddafi (1969–2011)

 On 1 September 1969, a group of rebel military officers led by Muammar Gaddafi launched a coup d'état against King Idris, which became known as the Al Fateh Revolution.
 Gaddafi was referred to as the "Brother Leader and Guide of the Revolution" in government statements and the official Libyan press.
-Moving to reduce Italian influence, in October 1970 all Italian-owned assets were expropriated and the 12,000-strong Italian community was expelled from Libya alongside the smaller community of Libyan Jews.
-The day became a national holiday known as "Vengeance Day".
+He began dominating history and politics of Libya for the next four decades.
+Moving to reduce Italian influence, in October 1970 all Italian-owned assets were expropriated and the 12,000-strong Italian community was expelled from Libya alongside the smaller community of Italian Libyan Jews.
+The day became a national holiday known as "Day of Revenge"; it was later renamed the "Day of Friendship" because of an improvement in Italy–Libya relations.

 Libya's increase in prosperity was accompanied by increased internal political repression, and political dissent was made illegal under Law 75 of 1973.
 Widespread surveillance of the population was carried out through Gaddafi's Revolutionary Committees.

-Gaddafi also wanted to combat the strict social restrictions that had been imposed on women by the previous regime, establishing the Revolutionary Women's Formation to encourage reform.
-In 1970, a law was introduced affirming equality of the sexes and insisting on wage parity.
+Gaddafi also wanted to ease the strict social restrictions imposed on women by the previous regime, establishing the Revolutionary Women's Formation to encourage reform.
+In 1970, a law was introduced affirming equality of the sexes and wage parity.
 In 1971, Gaddafi sponsored the creation of a Libyan General Women's Federation.
-In 1972, a law was passed criminalizing the marriage of any females under the age of sixteen and ensuring that a woman's consent was a necessary prerequisite for a marriage.
+In 1972, a law was passed criminalising the marriage of girls under the age of sixteen and making the woman's consent a necessary prerequisite for a marriage.

-On 25 October 1975, a coup attempt was launched by some 20 military officers, mostly from the city of Misrata.
+On 25 October 1975, a coup attempt was launched by a group of 20 military officers, mostly from the city of Misrata.
 This resulted in the arrest and executions of the coup plotters.
-On 2 March 1977, Libya officially became the "Socialist People's Libyan Arab Jamahiriya".
+In March 1977, Libya officially became the "Socialist People's Libyan Arab Jamahiriya".
 Gaddafi officially passed power to the General People's Committees and henceforth claimed to be no more than a symbolic figurehead.
 The new jamahiriya (Arab for "republic") governance structure he established was officially referred to as "direct democracy".
 Gaddafi, in his vision of democratic government and political philosophy, published The Green Book in 1975.
-His short book inscribed a representative mix of utopian socialism and Arab nationalism with a streak of Bedouin supremacy.

-In February 1977, Libya started delivering military supplies to Goukouni Oueddei and the People's Armed Forces in Chad.
+His short book inscribed a representative mix of utopian socialism and Arab nationalism with a streak of Bedouin supremacy.In February 1977, Libya started delivering military supplies to Goukouni Oueddei and the People's Armed Forces in Chad.
 The Chadian–Libyan War began in earnest when Libya's support of rebel forces in northern Chad escalated into an invasion.
 Later that same year, Libya and Egypt fought a four-day border war that came to be known as the Egyptian–Libyan War.
 Both nations agreed to a ceasefire under the mediation of the Algerian president Houari Boumédiène.
 Hundreds of Libyans lost their lives in the country's support for Idi Amin's Uganda in its war against Tanzania.
 Gaddafi financed various other groups from anti-nuclear movements to Australian trade unions.
+On 2 March 1977, Libya officially became the Great Socialist People's Libyan Arab Jamahiriya.